matqr/macOS-setup/manual.md

 Set iTerm to use dot file config and save to it item Change icon with ic ns in dotfiles
 Save .scpt as .app and it in menubar
+Run `npm install -g iterm2-tab-set` to be able to rename the tabs

 ## BetterTouchTool
 * Import Preferences from dotfiles